 The directors and managerial officers' performance evaluation and the reasonableness of the remuneration are reviewed and evaluated regularly by the Remuneration Committee and the board of directors every year.
+Remuneration to senior managers take into consideration their individual performance achievements and contributions, as well as the overall operational performance of the Company and its commitment to promoting sustainable development through ESG initiatives when setting annual targets relevant to their duties.
+Such targets include, but are not limited to, achieving key ESG indicators such as greenhouse gas emission reduction, energy conservation, talent recruitment and retention rates, product quality and safety, and customer service satisfaction.
+Additionally, the remuneration system is periodically reviewed in accordance with relevant regulations.
 The actual amount of remuneration paid to directors and managerial officers every year is deliberated by the Remuneration Committee, and submitted to the board of directors to determine.